 Tax Code Section 11.35 allows a qualified property that is at least 15 percent damaged by a disaster in a governor-declared disaster area to receive a temporary exemption of a portion of the appraised value of the property.
-A property owner must apply for the temporary exemption no later than 105 days after the governor declares a disaster area.
+A property owner must apply for the temporary exemption and the deadline for application is 105 days after the governor declares a disaster area.

 Return the completed application with requested documentation to:

 - tangible personal property used for income production;

 The appraisal district determines if the property qualifies for the temporary exemption and assigns a damage assessment rating of Level I, II, III or IV.
 The appraisal district may rely on information from a county emergency management authority, the Federal Emergency Management Agency (FEMA) or other appropriate sources when making this determination

 - Level I means “the property suffered minimal damage and may continue to be used as intended.”

 - Level II “means that the property has suffered only nonstructural damage, including nonstructural damage to

 the roof, walls, foundation, or mechanical components, and the waterline, if any, is less than 18 inches above

 - Level III “means that the property has suffered significant structural damage requiring extensive repair due to